VaguelySerious/nn/README.md

 ## What is this?

-It's a tool designed for being used in the command line to process streams or files.
+It's a tool designed for use in the command line to process streams or files.
 If you're a data scientist or hobbyist and find yourself working with JSON or CSV files a lot, but don't have the time or will to learn how to use `jq`, `awk`, `cut`, `tr`, `grep`, or `csvtool`, this is what you need!

 **Note**: JSON support is currently much more developed than CSV, though both formats are usable.
 **Note 2**: Since this is driven by NodeJS and not buffered by line (due to JSON / CSV parsing), **avoid** processing files larger than a Gigabyte or so if you value your memory and CPU cycles.

 **Features**: